 When a patient enters a rehab or detox facility like Serenity House Detox & Recovery, the attending clinicians know nothing about the patient.
 Through the interview and assessment process, they might start seeing signs of trauma.
 Furthermore, the clinician will be particularly interested if they believe a patient’s addiction results from the trauma.

 Trauma is not easy to diagnose.
 The patient will usually exhibit both physical and emotional signs of trauma.
 The clinician has to be careful to not confuse addiction side effects with trauma symptoms.
 To help clarify, here are a few trauma symptoms that are both remarkable and indicative of real trauma:

 - Viewing strangers with a good deal of suspicion

 It should be clear that anyone dealing with these types of issues plus an addiction will need help.
 If both trauma and addiction are apparent, the patient needs to address both problems at the same time.
 Failure to do so almost assures the patient will relapse.
 The best way for the therapist to deal with the scope of these problems is to exhibit patience.
 It takes time for a patient to work through deeply traumatic events.

-While our counselors at Serenity House Detox may note signs of trauma, our primary goal is to help patients detox.
+While our counselors at Serenity House Detox & Recovery may note signs of trauma, our primary goal is to help patients detox.
 We focus on this because the patient will need to clear the physiological addiction issues to prepare for addiction counseling.
-From one of our two facilities in Florida, West Palm Beach and Fort Lauderdale, we offer the following detox programs:
+From one of our two facilities in Florida, Jupiter and Fort Lauderdale, we offer the following detox programs:

 - Womens detox program